 Abstract

 Capelin is the linchpin of the Northwest Atlantic ecosystem, where they are the primary conduit from lower to higher trophic levels.
 According to acoustic monitoring surveys conducted by Canada and the USSR, the Newfoundland (NAFO Division 2J3KL) capelin stock suffered an order of magnitude decline in biomass during the early 1990s.
 This collapse was concomitant with drastic changes in the ecosystem during the late 1980s and early 1990s, and the capelin collapse was considered a key signal in the identification of a regime shift that occurred in the early 1990s.
 However, while more than a dozen studies have provided evidence supporting a capelin stock collapse, there is also literature that supports a non-collapse hypothesis of capelin.
-The non-collapse hypothesis purports that rather than collapsing in 1991 the capelin stock either (1) changed its migratory patterns with the timing of the acoustic survey remaining constant, leading to a spatio-temporal mismatch between the survey and the stock, or (2) capelin becoming less migratory and remained inshore year round, therefore being largely underestimated by the offshore surveys.
-We tested the collapse and non-collapse hypotheses using multiple independent datasets, which included both fishery-dependent (inshore commercial catch) and fishery-independent (spring and fall acoustic and fall bottom trawl surveys, oceanography cruises, capelin larval indices, aerial surveys, predator diet and behaviour, and diverse statistical methods) data.
-The hypothesis of a non-collapse of the capelin stock was rejected by our analyses.
+The non-collapse hypothesis purports that rather than collapsing in 1991 the capelin stock either (1) changed its migratory patterns with the timing of the acoustic survey remaining constant, leading to a spatio-temporal mismatch between the survey and the stock, or (2) became less migratory and remained inshore year round, therefore it waslargely underestimated by the offshore surveys.
+We assessed the relative empirical support for the collapse and non-collapse hypotheses using multiple independent datasets, which included both fishery-dependent (inshore commercial catch) and fishery-independent (spring and fall acoustic and fall bottom trawl surveys, oceanography cruises, capelin larval indices, aerial surveys, predator diet and behaviour, and diverse statistical methods) data.
+We rejected the non-collapse hypothesis.
 The weight of evidence approach led us to conclude that the Newfoundland capelin stock suffered a population collapse in 1991 with minimal recovery over the subsequent 25 years.

 Introduction